 Herbal teas such as mint or chamomile can help soothe the system

-Longer term treatments and lifestyle choices
+Longer-term help and lifestyle choices

 Bloating can remain for long periods of time, continuously causing physical discomfort as well as making you feel insecure about the way you look.
 Here are some longer term solutions to bloating.

-Gas build up is usually caused by FODMAP (Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols) foods.
+Gas buildup is usually caused by FODMAP (Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols) foods.
 These foods contain carbohydrates which are difficult for the body to digest in the intestines and travel through your digestive system into the lower intestine where they are fermented by the bacteria present in this part of the body- a process which releases gas.
 There are a number of high FODMAP foods, some which may seem obvious, but others which could surprise you.
 Here are some examples of high FODMAP foods:

 2) Brussel sprouts

 3) Foods high in Fructose (fruit sugar) such as apples and corn syrup containing food.

 5) Foods high in Fructans which are found in numerous vegetables and also wheat